cert-manager/website/content/en/docs/contributing/building.md

 ## But...
 I like Makefiles more

 We got you covered!
 The root of the repo has a `Makefile` which you can use for quick actions.
-Which will use Bazel in the backgroud.
+Which will use Bazel in the background.
 We recommend [looking at the file](https://github.com/jetstack/cert-manager/blob/master/Makefile) to learn all possible options.